primus-labs/DVC-Brevis/README.md

 - **Computation via zkVM**

   - **Account ID**: Parses the `href` in `profile_info` to extract the unique 17-digit Steam ID.
+(Output: Hash)

   - **Game Library Value**: Parses the purchase history table to calculate the total net spend (purchase price - refund price) and set this value as the game library value.
+(Output: Plaintext)

   - **Limited Account Judgement**: Compare the Game Library Value to $5.
 If the value is less than $5, the account is flagged as a "Limited Account".
+(Output: Plaintext)

   - **Registration Time**: Identifies the earliest transaction date in the purchase history to determine the account's creation date and sets this as the account registration time.
+(Output: Plaintext)

 - **Attestation data in plaintext**